-- Both change over time and ranks are calculated on the scores to one decimal place.
+- Both trends over time and ranks are calculated on the scores to one decimal place.

-If you would like to view the methodologies of commissioned data sets, they can be found here:
+If you would like to view the methodologies of commissioned data sets and data projects the Foundation contributes to (to increase the availability of governance data on Africa), they can be found here:

-- Africa Integrity Indicators, Global Integrity (AII GI) (the full AII data set is available as an xlsm file here)
+- Africa Integrity Indicators, Global Integrity (AII GI) (pdf)